Loyola partners with Light City Baltimore to celebrate the city’s 200 years of innovation

 Light City transportation to and from the Evergreen campus will be provided to students and employees for “Loyola Night” on Thursday, March 31, so those interested have the opportunity to take part in the festivities as a community.

 Light City U, the conference portion of the festival, is focused on powering social change.
 Light City U has four conferences: social innovation, health innovation, sustainability innovation, and creative innovation.
-Tickets are required for the conferences and are available online.
+Tickets are required for the conferences.
 Loyola has a limited number of tickets to raffle to employees and students by completing this online form.
 Winners will be announced by Wednesday, March 16.

 More information on Loyola’s involvement in Light City Baltimore and volunteer opportunities is available on Loyola's Light City webpage.
 For a full schedule of Light City, visit lightcity.org or download the Light City Baltimore app from iTunes and Google Play.